Indroneel-Roy-68/cats-vs-dogs-ViT/README.md

 ## Dataset

 The dataset used in this project is the **https://www.kaggle.com/competitions/dogs-vs-cats/data** Dataset from Kaggle.
 It contains 25,000 labeled images (12,500 cats and 12,500 dogs).

+## Project Structure

+vit-cats-vs-dogs-pytorch.ipynb: The Jupyter Notebook containing all the code for loading data, training, testing, and evaluating the model.
+README.md: This file, explaining the project and how to run it.
+.gitignore: A file specifying files and directories to be ignored by git.